Smol Slime

 ---|---|

-SuperMini nRF52840 | Cheapest option overall.
+SuperMini nRF52840 | The most affordable option overall.
 It is a clone of the nice!nano board.
 It is available on AliExpress with compatible with nice!nano or Pro Micro branding. |

-Seeed Studio XIAO nRF52840 | Compact board, available on Seeed Studio. |
+Seeed Studio XIAO nRF52840 | Compact board available at Seeed Studio. |

 Inertial Measurement Units